How to Manage Microsoft Licensing in Certero

 Introduction

-This guide walks through the key tasks: adding entitlements, importing license statements, and managing compliance across all Microsoft license types.
+This guide walks through the key tasks: adding entitlements, importing licence statements, and managing compliance across all Microsoft licence types.

 Before you start